Microwave filtering using forward Brillouin scattering in photonic-phononic emit-receive devices

-As there are no optical resonances in the device, the optical tuning of the RF filter passband can be varied over dozens of GHz \cite{casas2015tunable}, while maintaining a few MHz pass-band, and with no need of altering the demodulation scheme at the link output.
+As there are no optical resonances in the device, the optical tuning of the RF filter passband can be varied over a large spectral range \cite{casas2015tunable}, while maintaining a few MHz pass-band.
+The phase modulation induced by the acoustic field on the receive optical tone in waveguide B will remain around the Brillouin frequency regardless of the selected pass-band frequency, such that the demodulation and detection scheme at the link output remains unchanged from that of the static filter case.
+However, by utilizing different demodulation schemes at the device output, such as using the optical local oscillator to perform heterodyne detection, the RF output signal from the filter can be at same frequency as the input signal.
 Furthermore, the emit and receive waveguides can operate at different wavelengths, effectively frequency shifting the optical carrier when information is transduced in the device.